jengalas/pz-adventures-jekyll/_drafts/2024-09-14-acadia-adventures-2024-day-11.md

 Now it was time to move on to the preserve ... just about a tenth of a mile up the road.

 I just happened to look at the datasheet for HIGGINS, the triangulation station we found there back in 2005.
-I was surprised to see that there was a relatively recent recovery, from 2019 - and even more surprised to read that the contributor was unable to find the station mark (a bolt) or reference mark 1.
+I was surprised to see that there was a relatively recent recovery, from 2019, and even more surprised to read that the contributor was unable to find the station mark (a bolt) or reference mark 1.
 When I mentioned this to Rich, our plans changed a bit, from just a simple walk to the shore, to trying to find the triangulation station again.
 Turns out it was trickier than we could have imagined!

 I seem to have much better phone reception on the island this year, and I had no trouble pulling up the datasheet for HIGGINS and entering the coordinates so we could begin our search.
 After a short walk along this beautiful fern, moss, and hemlock-lined road, we reached the coordinates.
 But this area looked so different from what we remembered!

-Let's look around some more - these wooded locations can often be deceiving.
+Let's look around some more; these wooded locations can often be deceiving.
 We didn't see anything that resembled the rock with the bolt set into it, and the woods were much thicker than we remembered.

 I brought up the HIGGINS page on my website and we looked at the photos.
 Wow ... this area looks almost _nothing_ like it did in 2005!
 This was going to take some serious work, I started to think.

 But first, we thought we'd try to find the reference marks.
-One was on a large, tall boulder and the other was in a concrete monument projecting several inches, so we thought we might have a better chance at finding them, and then working backwards (forwards?) from the reference marks to find the station - technically, using the reference marks as references, as they were intended.
+One was on a large, tall boulder and the other was in a concrete monument projecting several inches, so we thought we might have a better chance at finding them, and then working backwards (forwards?) from the reference marks to find the station—technically, using the reference marks as references, as they were intended.

 It took a few more minutes and more checking of our previous photos, but then I spotted the monument holding RM 2.
 The entire monument was thickly covered in moss, soil, and pine needles, but the square shape of the monument was unmistakable once I noticed it.

 Then we turned our attention to RM 1.
 According to the description and our earlier photos, it was set on the very top of a large, rounded boulder projecting at least two feet above the ground.
 Should be easy to find, right?
 Well, again, such heavy growth of young pines and spruce have grown up in this area that it was hard to even find the boulder, let alone to get to it!

 The first boulder we spotted from the road wasn't the one containing the mark, but it is currently obvious enough that we can use it as a reference boulder, if you will, for the boulder holding the actual reference mark.
 The boulder you want is just a few yards east of the first obvious, large boulder when coming into the woods from the road.

 The shape of the correct boulder was unmistakable once I saw it, but it was a chore to get to and to clean off the disk.
 Little did we know what we had in store for us when we started to look in earnest for the station mark itself!